VIP-SMUR/vip-smur.github.io/docs/index.md

 We seek an interdisciplinary team of highly motivated students.
 Experience with `Python/C#`, `machine learning` and `simulation modeling` will be advantageous.
 We plan to form teams that consist of:

-- Computer Science / Engineering (Civil, Environmental, Electrical)
+- Computer Science / Engineering (Civil, Environmental, Mechanical, etc.)
 - (Applied) Industrial and Systems Engineering
 - Architecture & Urban Design
 - Public Policy
+- Etc.

+If your major is not mentioned above, please contact us to see if your background might be a good fit!
+We're happy to help.

 ## 📊 [Project Overview](https://vip-smur.github.io/wiki/projects/)